Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Max: Why not it's just a game

   Jax: The CNS is not just some game you can quit when things arent going your way

-Xenos announces that he will not be entering this years tournament as he wants to give the the next generation a chance(Ace and Alex)

 - Cut away to the backstory of the CNS and its purpose(much of this info will be reveal t be false later own)